NathanHinthorne/Wave-Function-Collapse-p5js/README.md

   - [x] Implement a "backtracking" feature that allows the algorithm to backtrack and try a different tile if it gets stuck (i.e. no tiles can be placed in a cell).
 Utilize use a stack of previous states to accomplish this.

   - [x] Implement Shannon Entropy as a more accurate form of entropy.
-Shannon Entropy accounts for weighted probabilities of tiles.
+Shannon Entropy accounts for weighted probabilities of tiles. (note: Shannon Entropy was attempted but resulted in less accurate output.
+See paper linked above for more details.)

-  - [ ] Have **tile clusters** (composed of 2x2 tiles) which have their own local constraints relative to other nearby tile clusters.
+  - [x] Have **tile clusters** (composed of 3x3 tiles) which have their own local constraints relative to other nearby tile clusters.
 This facilitates the formation of larger patterns in the output image.
 One way to think of this is that it gives each cell the ability to "see" farther away than just its immediate neighbors before collapsing.
+This is different than having distant neighbors because tile clusters don't care about DIRECTION (i.e. they won't cause a cell to be constrained to a specific tile in a specific direction).
+Instead, they care about the tile itself and its frequency in the cluster.
 This fixes the issue where generated ground tiles don't leave room for player to move.
 For cave generation, this helps tunnels connect.
+    - Cons:
+      - Computationally expensive.
+      - Can cause a snowballing effect where the same tile gets put everywhere.
+      - Might limit the diversity of patterns in the output image,

+  - [ ] If the tile cluster idea fails, try adding **distant neighbors** which are neighbor tiles that are 2 spaces away instead of 1.
+These distant neighbors will have less influence (carry less weight) than immediate neighbors.
+This approach accomplishes *nearly* the same goal as tile clusters, but is easier to code and has a higher likelyhood of success.
+    - Cons:
+      - Cares too much about the direction of previously placed tiles (i.e. a cell might be constrained to a specific tile in a specific direction).
+This could be helpful is some circumstances, but most of the time we simply want to clump similar tiles together.
+NOTE: This should be possible to fix by simply lumping all distant neighbors from all directions into a single map of frequency hints.

+  - [ ] To eliminate unfavorable randomess, try passing along `limit` parameters in addition to frequency hints.
+These limits would be decremented each time a cell collapses into the tile.
+This prevents WFC from going hog wild with certain tiles.

   - [x] Since this version of WFC is geared towards terrain generation, it's probably okay to add some global contraints in addition to the local constraints that already exist between tile variants.
 Therefore, let the user specify a **behavior** for any tile variant they choose (e.g. "floor" and "empty").
 Ensure these categories have global constraints that must be followed.
 For example: